"Please Be Seated" Chair Making

 Students will design and produce seating from their own inspiration, ranging from a small stool or bench to developing a chair prototype and learning about the joy and complexities of seating design.
 We will review the attributes of wood and how its properties relate to chair structure and fabrication.
 Discussions will include techniques of joinery, ergonometrics of seating as well as the sculptural considerations of designing furniture viewed completely “in the round”.

-This is an intermediate to advanced course for students familiar with working in the shop with power and hand tools.
+This is an intermediate to advanced course for students familiar with working in the shop with power and hand tools and they should be prepared to provide the wood for the final project.
 Participants who decide to pursue a chair prototype will be encouraged to design within the vocabulary of a leg and apron structure.
 Designs outside these parameters will require prior approval from the instructor.
 Staff will offer lectures and demonstrations on topics from drawing, full scale mock-ups, templates and jigs, joinery, steam and laminate bending plus slip seat upholstery

 Please bring any of these tools that you already have: